 The University of Edinburgh is responsible for ensuring that the research it supports is carried out in accordance with best practice.
-From 2015, Research Council UK have requested that there are policies in place to govern good research practice and investigate allegations of misconduct.
+UK Research and Innovation continues to request that there are policies in place to govern good research practice and investigate allegations of misconduct.

 Research Misconduct Definition and Process